If you’re wondering how to be a digital nomad, you might also be thinking…

-And while this may very well be some digital nomads, it’s of course, far more than that!
-A digital nomad is someone who works online and chooses to be nomadic because their occupation doesn’t require them to be tied down to a particular city.
+And while this may very well be some digital nomads, it is, of course, far more than that!
+A digital nomad is someone who works online and chooses to be nomadic because their occupation doesn’t require them to be tied down to a particular country.

 Digital nomads all need the internet to some degree to get their work done, a computer, obviously, and that’s about it!

-Many people have remote jobs, anyone that works from home/doesn’t go into an office is a remote worker, digital nomads are remote workers too, but they choose to travel or live in other places around the world, and hence, the phrase digital nomad is a more appropriate way to describe these people.
+Many people have remote jobs—anyone who works from home/doesn’t go into an office is a remote worker.
+Digital nomads are remote workers too, but they choose to travel or live in other places around the world, and hence, the phrase digital nomad is a more appropriate way to describe these people.

 I am one of these people.